Narcolepsy: Rodent models

 Mice that are genetically engineered to lack orexin genes demonstrate many similarities to human narcolepsy.
 During nocturnal hours, when mice are normally present, those lacking orexin demonstrated murine cataplexy and displayed brain and muscle electrical activity similar to the activity present during REM and NREM sleep.
-This cataplexy is able to be triggered through social interaction, wheel running, and ultrasonic vocalizations.
+This cataplexy can be triggered through social interaction, wheel running, and ultrasonic vocalizations.
 Upon awakening, the mice also display behavior consistent with excessive daytime sleepiness.

-Mice models have also been used to test whether the lack of orexin neurons is correlated with narcolepsy.
+Mouse models have also been used to test whether the lack of orexin neurons is correlated with narcolepsy.
 Mice whose orexin neurons have been ablated have shown sleep fragmentation, SOREMPs, and obesity.

 Rat models have been used to demonstrate the association between orexin deficiency and narcoleptic symptoms.
-Rats who lost the majority of their orexinergic neurons exhibited multiple SOREMPs as well as less wakefulness during nocturnal hours, shortened REM latency, and brief periods of cataplexy.
+Rats that lost the majority of their orexinergic neurons exhibited multiple SOREMPs as well as less wakefulness during nocturnal hours, shortened REM latency, and brief periods of cataplexy.